moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With these settings, you can overwrite the activity icon colors which are used within courses.

+#### Tab "Course"

+##### Course Header

+###### Display the course image in the course header

+When enabled, the course image (which can be uploaded in a course's course settings) is displayed in the header of a course.
+The course images are shown there in addition to the 'My courses' page where they are always shown.

+###### Fallback course header image

+If you upload an image in this setting, it is used as fallback image and is displayed in the course header if no course image is uploaded in a particular course's course settings.
+If you do not upload an image here, a course header image is only shown in a particular course if a course image is uploaded in this particular course's course settings.

+###### Course header image height

+With this setting, you control the height of the presented course header image.

+###### Course header image layout

+With this setting, you control the layout of the course header image and the course title.

+###### Course header image position

+With this setting, you control the positioning of the course header image within the course header container.
+The first value is the horizontal position, the second value is the vertical position.

 #### Tab "E-Mail branding"

 In this tab, you find a feature which you can use to apply branding to all E-Mails which Moodle is sending out.